ton-community/ton-docs/docs/contribute/sample-tutorial.md

     - Three hashmarks are used for H3 headings: ###
 - Add only necessary comments in code blocks. ***Do not*** add # style comments to terminal input code blocks.
 - Add all relevant code blocks:
-    - Markdown syntax for code blocks consists of three backticks at the beginning and the end of the code block.
+    - Markdown syntax for code blocks consists of three backticks at the beginning and end of the code block.
 Also, make sure that there is a newline before and after the backticks in all code blocks. *For example*:
         -
         \```js
         const testVariable = 'some string';
         someFunctionCall();
         \```

-    - ALL code blocks ***must*** have a syntax highlighting type.
+    - ALL code blocks ***must*** have a syntax highlight type.
 Use ```text if you are not sure.
-    - \```text must be used for terminal output, terminal commands and plaintext.
+    - \```text must be used for terminal output, terminal commands, and plaintext.
     - \```javascript *or* ```js can be used for any JavaScript code.
     - \```typescript or ```ts can be used for any TypeScript code.
     - \```jsx is for ReactJS code.